Experience the Santa Clara Difference

 The MA degree can be completed with an additional 15 quarter units beyond the Preliminary Administrative Services Credential or as a stand-alone degree program (45 quarter units).
 Completing an MA allows for deeper learning and expertise in educational Leadership in distinct contexts.

-Aligned with our long tradition of learning in community with each other, our online program will have a majority of content taught synchronously via Zoom meetings.
-Classes will typically meet weekly via zoom, with some content and/or meetings taking place asynchronously.
+Aligned with our long tradition of learning in community with each other, our program offers in person instruction with some online classes.
+These online classes will have a majority of content taught synchronously via Zoom meetings.
+Online classes will typically meet weekly via zoom, with some content and/or meetings taking place asynchronously.

 - Classes are held both in-person and online